Here are multiple articles/a video about the different aspects of creating, optimizing and evolving your pricing strategy for SaaS products and...

 Revenue - Cost of Goods Sold - Operating Expenses + Owner Compensation

 For businesses with a sole owner or under $5 million in ARR, valuation through SDE makes the most sense.

 Suppose your software company has reached the rule of 40, or you have a generally low customer acquisition cost (CAC).
 For SaaS buyers looking at an EBITDA Valuation, they're deriving value from the company's ability to deliver a strong cash flow.
-This may be driven by the need of a Private Equity firm to borrow cash flow.
+This may be driven by the need for a Private Equity firm to borrow cash flow.

 Additionally, the EBITDA model is about profit so SaaS companies under the $5 million revenue mark can still realize a high multiplier.
 In this case, an EBITDA-based valuation may give your SaaS valuation the highest possible multiplier.

 EBITDA stands for Earnings before interest, taxes, depreciation, and amortization and proves beneficial for companies with high profits.

 To calculate your SaaS company's EBITDA, use the following equation:

 Net Income + Interest + Taxes + Depreciation + Amortization